-Spean Bridge (Drochaid an Aonachain) is a major village with hotels, bars, restaurants, and shops.
+Spean Bridge (Drochaid an Aonachain) is a major village with accommodation, restaurants (including one at the station) and shops.
+Adjacent to the station is Spean Bridge Golf Club.
 The nearby Commando Monument commemorates the commandos who were trained in the area between 1942 and 1945.
 The village also stands at the junction where the A86 road to Kingussie and Aviemore meets the A82 Glasgow to Inverness road.
 The village is situated at the foot of the Grey Corries mountain range and is a good location for walkers to enjoy the impressive views of Aonach Mor, Carn Mor Dearg and the imposing north east face of Ben Nevis.
 The best viewpoint is from the Commando Monument.

 Spean Bridge was the junction where the Invergarry & Fort August joined the West Highland Line.
 The Invergarry & Fort Augustus Line opened in 1903 and extended as far as a pier on Loch Ness.
 The Line had a brief history and closed to passenger traffic in 1933.
 It remained open for coal delivery and strategic requirements during the 2nd World War and finally closed in 1947.